Crazy in Poughkeepsie

 (The thing about this kind of guru is that he doesn’t seem to know exactly what he’s trying to do.
 He sure does seem to be hungry, though.)

 Anyway, Mick agrees to something like a quest, roaming the suburbs with the oddest group of misfits: Lumpo and Lhasa; graffiti-fanatic Verne; and Verne’s unusual friend Molly.
 Molly is a Dwergish girl―don’t worry if you don’t know what that is yet―and she seems to be going off the rails a bit.
-But she knows that she is definitely not Verne’s girlfriend.

 Along the way, the gang will get invited to a rollicking ghost party, consult a very strange little king, and actually discover the truth about Heaven.
 Or a version of the truth anyway, because in a Daniel Pinkwater tale, the truth is never the slightest bit like what you’re expecting.